21-lessons/21-lessons.github.io/ch4-04-audio.md

 - [21 Lessons, Chapter 2][turm9] on Bitcoin im Turm
 - [21 Lessons, Chapter 3][turm10] on Bitcoin im Turm

-You can find more podcast interviews and discussions at my [media archive].
+You can find more podcast interviews and discussions at my [media archive][media].

 [media]: https://dergigi.com/media/